 Facing disciplinary action from a college or university can be a harrowing experience for any student.
 Not only is your reputation at stake, but also your ability to complete your education.

-An attorney representing you in these proceedings can point out where your rights are being abridged and ensure that your best interests, as well as those of the complaining witness, are being properly considered by your school.
+Consulting with an attorney in these proceedings can point out where your rights are being abridged and ensure that your best interests, as well as those of the complaining witness, are being properly considered by your school.

 What is Title IX, and what does it have to do with sexual assault?